ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/marts/product/marts_product.md

 {% enddocs %}

-{% docs mart_gitlab_dotcom_issue_metrics %}

-Mart table containing age metrics & related metadata for gitlab.com internal issues.
-Used for tracking internal work progress for things like Engineering Allocation & Corrective Actions

-These metrics are available for individual issues at daily level & can be aggregated up from there

-{% enddocs %}
 {% docs mart_user_request %}

 Mart table that contains all user requests to the Gitlab product by the customers.